-Blox KeyVault is a remote signing environment powered by Hashicorp Vault.
+Blox KeyVault is a remote signer powered by Hashicorp Vault.
 Blox developed a dedicated Vault plugin that supports BLS12-381 Eth2 signing keys.
 Hashicorp Vault is a leader in secrets and sensitive data management, employing an always on-disk encryption policy ensuring that sensitive data is never available in plain-text.

-To ensure that Blox is fully non-custodial, KeyVault is not held on Blox servers, it is kept completely segregated and installed on a user’s separated cloud account.
-This cloud server is solely accessible by the user.
+To ensure that Blox Staking is fully non-custodial, KeyVault is not held on Blox servers, it is kept completely segregated and installed on a user’s personal cloud account.
 During the installation process, restricted permissions are created for Blox to transmit validator signing duties to KeyVault.

 KeyVault has two separate sections of responsibility, that are kept completely independent from each other:

 We separate data management and protection from signing functionality for optimum security.
 In the unlikely event that Blox is hacked, user validator keys will not be compromised as they are stored independently.